WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 The first thing that you will need to decide when making a function is which method of calculating the function to use:

 1. **Regular:** Recommended per CellProfiler to use on a dataset where for majority of the objects in an image are evenly dispersed and covers most of the image (e.g., little background area).
 This method will create the function based on each pixel in an image.
-2. **Background:** Recommended per CellProfiler to use on a dataset where based on images, the pattern of uneven illumination is the same between the background and objects.
-I personally have found that this can be hard to tell and it take trial and error to find if this method works best on your dataset.
+2. **Background:** Recommended per CellProfiler to use on a dataset where based on the images, the pattern of uneven illumination is the same between the background and objects.
+I personally have found that this can be hard to tell and it takes trial and error to find if this method works best on your dataset.
 This method finds the minimum pixel intensity in multiple "blocks" that set across the image.

 When using the **Regular** method, make sure that `Rescale the illumination function` is turned on since this is a required parameter.
-This is the opposite for the **Background** method, make sure that this same parameter is **turned off**, or it will cause this function to break and produce bad results.
+This is the _opposite_ for the **Background** method.
+Make sure that this same parameter is **turned off**, or it will cause this function to break and produce bad results.

 The last parameter to note when using the **Background** method is the `Block size` parameter.
 This parameter is specific to this method and you will set a pixel value.
 This block, as referenced above, is placed multiple times to cover the image.
 The value you should use is one where the block is most likely to have background and not objects.
-I have found this take trial and error to find the optimal parameter, but I recommend trying the default value first.
+I have found this takes trial and error to find the optimal value, but I recommend trying the default first.

 #### Step 2: Determine how the selected IC function is calculated